-These following organizations are part of the history of the Summit Lighthouse.
-They were sponsored by one or more of the ascended masters.
+The following organizations are part of the history of the Summit Lighthouse.
+They were sponsored by one or more of the ascended masters at one time.
 This list is not intended to exclude other important contributions but only to show the most closely associated activities to the Summit Lighthouse.

 As an Indian yogi, Paramahansa Yogananda introduced many westerners to the teachings of meditation and Kriya Yoga through his book, Autobiography of a Yogi.
 He founded Self-Realization Fellowship in 1920 to teach scientific methods of meditation and principles of spiritual living.
 Elizabeth Clare Prophet recommends his autobiography.

 Saint Germain Foundation The Saint Germain Foundation is headquartered in Schaumburg, Illinois, a suburb of Chicago.
 The doctrines of the organization are based on teachings and wisdom received by Guy Ballard in 1930.
 Ballard was hiking on the slopes of Mount Shasta in California, and claimed Saint Germain appeared to him and began training him to be a Messenger.
 Ballard published his experiences in a series of books.
 The organization's philosophies are known as the "I AM" Activity, and its members popularly known as "I AM" Students.
 The Summit Lighthouse Founders, Mark and Elizabeth Clare Prophet recommend their first three books as a background: Unveiled Mysteries, The Magic Presence, and The "I AM" Discourses.